lovac42/RFB9000/README.md

 <img src="https://github.com/lovac42/RFB9000/blob/master/examples/net.png?raw=true" />

 ## Limits and Bans:
 There is a limit of 200 characters per 100 seconds or so.
 So if you don't play nice, you will get banned.
+Background processing is supported in the configs, but please try not to read and write to the same cards.
+You may review deckA while processing deckB.

 ## Screenshots: